psxpetey/SILICON-GRAPHICS-USB/README.md

 devices under pci unknown is the usb controllers take the codes you got from hinv And enter them into pcilookup.com

 To get a n64 64 bit kernel build build as normal.
-To get a 32 bit build (n32) for kernel you must (will be added when bsd hero tells me)
+To get a 32 bit build (n32) for kernel you must (simply change the line 74 in build.sh from export CPUBOARD=$CPUTYPE to export CPUBOARD=IP32 if 32 bit of course)
 Normally it should detect the processor and build your kernel according to that but sometimes it doesn't like in my case.